-Lucy Lethbridge meets Desmond Morris, the zoologist, painter and author, who turns 92 today
+Lucy Lethbridge meets Desmond Morris, the zoologist, painter and author, 93 today, who's about to publish his third surrealist catalogue

 The rambling studio behind Desmond Morris’s house in north Oxford is a huge cabinet of curiosities.
 Amid mountainous piles of books, there are amulets and evil eye protections.
 On the wall are tribal masks.
 A large dragon-shaped kite is draped over an armchair.